Quantile Markov Decision Process: Extensions

 \end{theorem}

 $\{X_{t}\}_{t=0}^T$ and $\{Y_{t}\}_{t=0}^T$ can be interpreted as two Markov chains specified by an MDP with two fixed policies.
-The condition (\ref{timeIneq}) in the above theorem can be viewed as similar to the dynamic risk measure in \cite{cheridito2009time} and \cite{iancu2015tight}, but it is a stronger condition than the corresponding condition therein because here the inequality is required to hold for all $\tau \in [0,1]$.
-We can see that this is entailed by the dynamic programming procedure in solving QMDP, where the quantile value at time $t$ depends on the quantile values at time $t+1$ for all $\tau\in (0,1)$ in general.
-On one hand, this explains why the quantile objective, as a risk measure, is not time-consistent in the conventional sense, where we only require that inequality (\ref{timeIneq}) holds for a fixed $\tau$.
-On the other hand, it emphasizes that the optimization of a dynamic quantile risk measure requires changing the risk measure (the quantile level $\tau_t$ in Theorem \ref{policy}) itself over time.
+Condition (\ref{timeIneq}) in the above theorem can be viewed as parallel to the dynamic risk measure in \cite{cheridito2009time} and \cite{iancu2015tight}, but it is a stronger condition because here the inequality is required to hold for all $\tau \in [0,1]$.
+We can see that this is entailed in the dynamic programming procedure for solving QMDP, where the quantile value at time $t$ depends on the quantile values at time $t+1$ for all $\tau\in (0,1)$ in general.
+This explains why the quantile objective, as a risk measure, is not time-consistent in the conventional sense, where we only require that inequality (\ref{timeIneq}) holds for a fixed $\tau$.
+It emphasizes that the optimization of a dynamic quantile risk measure requires changing the risk measure parameter (the quantile level $\tau_t$ in Theorem \ref{policy}) itself over time.
 With the stronger condition (\ref{timeIneq}), the quantile objective can also be viewed as a time-consistent risk measure.

 The changing of the risk measure parameter can be seen in the example in Section \ref{illustration}.
 We know that the risk parameter $\tau_t$ in the QMDP model changes over time according to both $\tau_{t-1}$ and the reward outcome $r_{t-1}$.
 In the example, if $\tau_0=\tau=0.4$ and $r_1=50,$ then $\tau_1=0.3$.
 A risk-averse decision maker will become more risk-averse if a good return is achieved in the first time period under the quantile objective.
 The dynamic changing of risk parameter cannot be captured by conventional time-consistent risk measures such as the nested risk measure that require the same risk parameter over the entire time horizon.
 In this way, the quantile objective enriches the family of time-consistent risk measures.